emmaggie/nd4j/matrixwise.md

      [3.0]                [(3.0 * 1.0), (3.0 * 2.0)   [3.0 ,6.0]   [3.0]   [1.0 ,2.0]
      [4.0] * [1.0 ,2.0] =  (4.0 * 1.0), (4.0 * 2.0) = [4.0 ,8.0] = [4.0] * [1.0 ,2.0]

 It turns out the multiplying nd2 by nd is the same as multiplying it by two nd's stacked on top of each other.
 That's an outer product.
+As you can see, outer products also require fewer operations, since they don't combine two products into one element in the final matrix.